h3nnn4n/neo-personal-website/website/content/posts/aratu__ik_fk.md

 6. Might get stuck on a local minima.
 7. Doesn't account for physical constraints.

-All of them can be fixed or completely avoided.
+Quite a lot of issues!
+But all of them can be fixed, worked around or even completely avoided.
 Item 1 can be fixed by adding 360 iterations instead of 25, which makes sense.
-This will increase the solve time though.
+This would increase the solve time though by a linear factor though.
 For Item 2 we can add a short circuit and finish early if a solution good enough is found.
 For Item 3 and 4 we can add a scale factor to take smaller / bigger steps.
-This can also be used to address item 1 without making it significantly slower.
+This could also be used to address item 1 without making it significantly slower.
+Let's start implementing these improvements.

+If we try to increase the number of iterations to `360`, we get a final error of around `3.12`, much better.
+But it now takes `0.002660` seconds per update (`375` updates per second).
+Not terrible, but we can do better.
+Let's apply the tweaks above and see what happens.

+Let's add an early termination if we get close enough to our target.
+Let's set a big tolerance to test, such as `10`.
+This can be accomplished by exiting the inner loop if the `best_error` is less than the target error.

+Now we take `0.000917` seconds per udate (`1090` ups) and we get down to an error of `9.825376`.
+A big improvement in terms of speed, but we have a worse position.
+For this to be useful, we need to 1) be able to converge to a better solution, and 2) get there faster.